attocash/docs/whitepaper.md

 ## Summary

-> **Warning:** This summary should be read as an introduction to the crypto-asset white paper.
+> **Warning:** This summary should be read as an introduction to the crypto-asset whitepaper.
 The prospective holder
-> should base any decision to purchase Atto on the content of the crypto-asset white paper as a whole and not on the
+> should base any decision to purchase Atto on the content of the crypto-asset whitepaper as a whole and not on the
 > summary alone.
 The offer to the public of Atto does not constitute an offer or solicitation to purchase financial
 > instruments, and any such offer or solicitation can be made only by means of a prospectus or other offering documents
 > pursuant to applicable law.
-This crypto-asset white paper does not constitute a prospectus as referred to in
+This crypto-asset whitepaper does not constitute a prospectus as referred to in
 > Regulation (EU) 2017/1129 or any other offer document under Union or national law.

 Atto is a live, feeless cryptocurrency optimized for micropayments and face-to-face transactions.
 It uses an